Paul Shuffrey: Work

 Shuffrey resigned in 1924, and returned to England to assist his father with his business of Shuffrey & Co.
 He was not a trained architect, and following his father's death two years later, the business was closed.
 He continued to live in a flat at the premises on New Cavendish Street, London, for the rest of his life.

 Shuffrey edited the Social Service Review, and between 1939 and 1951, and the Church Guardian.
-In 1952 he became Proprietor and Editor of the Church Quarterly Review,.
+In 1952 he became Proprietor and Editor of the Church Quarterly Review.
 The 1955 edition went to print soon after Shuffrey's death, and was dedicated to its late editor.

-On his death Shuffrey made a gift to his college, Lincoln College, Oxford, in memory of his father, to endow a fellowship in the field of architecture, classics and art history history.
+On his death Shuffrey made a gift to his college, Lincoln College, Oxford, in memory of his father, to endow a fellowship in the field of architecture, classics and art history.

 Family

 Shuffrey's brother, Lt.
 Gilbert Shuffrey, was killed fighting with the South Lancashire Regiment at the Battle of Gallipoli in August 1915 and is commemorated on Helles Memorial.
 He is also memorialised on Ealing War Memorial, which was designed by their father Leonard Shuffrey, and on the War Memorial at St Peter's Church, Ealing, also partly designed by their father.

 Shuffrey was a collector of African artefacts.
 On his death his sister donated a collection of textiles assembled by her brother during his time in Sierra Leone to the Horniman Museum in South London.